Japan Best Places: The Stories

 Sanjusangendo: Emperor’s lavish temple spending leads to samurai takeover

 The spectacular array of 1001 life-sized golden statues of the merciful Bodhisattva Kannon in the Kyoto temple of Sanjusangendo was the emperor’s extravagant prayer offering for the success of his reign.
-This over-the top extravagance of this private chapel suggests that the old Buddhism of donations for merit by the rich was ripe for replacement by new types of Buddhism more accessible for ordinary people.
+The huge expense of this private chapel suggests that the old Buddhism of donations for merit by the rich was ripe for replacement by new types of Buddhism more accessible for ordinary people.

 theHonen-in: Honen’s Pure Land salvation by faith alone

-In the 1100s the monk Honen introduced a more radical version of salvation by faith, teaching in a rough shelter at Honen-in on the outskirts of Kyoto, as he had been banned from preaching in the city.
-While worship of Amida Buddha had long been one part of Buddhist practice, Honen taught that since Amida Buddha had vowed to save everyone who had faith in him, faith in Amida was the only thing that mattered.
-All other Buddhist practices, including living a monastic life or making donations to temples,were useless.
-Powerful Enryaku-ji was threatened by this heresy and had the emperor banish Honen to the provinces, where he continued to spread his teachings.
+In the 1100s the monk Honen taught a more radical version of salvation by faith in a rough shelter at Honen-in on the outskirts of Kyoto, as he was banned from preaching within the city.
+While worship of Amida Buddha had long been just one part of Buddhist practice, Honen taught that since Amida Buddha had vowed to save all people who had faith in him, faith in Amida was the only thing that mattered.
+All other Buddhist practices, including living a monastic life or making donations in prayer, were useless.
+Powerful Enryaku-ji was threatened by this heresy and had the emperor banish Honen to the provinces, where he spread his teachings more widely.
 Honen’s controversial teaching of salvation by faith alone opened Buddhist salvation to ordinary people.
 His Pure Land sect became widely popular with both commoners and samurai, and remains Japan’s largest denomination today.

 Chion-in: Busy head temple of Pure Land

-Chion-in temple is remarkably grand, as the new Tokugawa samurai rulers of Japan in the 1600s were Pure Land believers, and rebuilt Chion-in as their family temple and base in Kyoto.
-They likely also used the great gate as a military lookout over the city.
-The temple proudly displays its connection with the rulers by displaying the Tokugawa three-leaf crest many places around the temple.
+Chion-in’s great gate looks more like a castle than a temple, but the new Tokugawa samurai rulers in the 1600s were Pure Land believers themselves, and rebuilt Chion-in as their family temple and base in Kyoto.
+They likely also used the great gate as their military lookout over the city.
+The temple proudly displays its connection with the rulers, still displaying the Tokugawa three-leaf crest many places around the temple.

-Today the active temple is one of the best places to see something of contemporary Buddhism.
-Believers come from around the country to to join the daily chanting procession each morning for an hour at first light, attend the mid-morning service, offer prayers at Honen’s grave, and attend a full schedule of lectures and services.
-Like all Pure Land temples today, it features statues of the saint Honen as well of course of Amida.
+Today the active temple is one of the best places to see something of living contemporary Buddhism.
+Believers come from around the country to join the chanting procession each morning for an hour at first light, attend the daily mid-morning service, offer prayers at Honen’s grave, and attend a full schedule of lectures and memorial services.

-At around the same time that Honen introduced his Pure Land sect of salvation by faith alone for all believers, the monk Eisai returned from studying in China to introduce Zen to Japan, preaching a simple life of disciplined meditation that could potentially lead one to enlightenment in this life.
-Engyaku-ji had him banished from Kyoto for these teachings, but the samurai appreciated the power of discipline, and welcomed him to their new capital of Kamakura, which soon filled with Zen temples.
-The famous Ryoanji temple in Kyoto was among to first to arrange its sand and rocks not as the usual miniature landscape scene in three dimensions, but as an abstract pattern to clear the mind for meditation.
-While Ryoan-ji’s garden has many interpretations, early records say it depicted a fierce monk leading his cubs across the water of delusion towards enlightenment, just like many other rock gardens of the day.
+At around the same time that Honen introduced his Pure Land sect of salvation by faith alone for all believers, the monk Eisai returned from studying in China to introduce Zen to Japan, preaching a simple life of disciplined meditation that could potentially lead anyone to enlightenment in this life.
+Enryaku-ji had him banished from Kyoto for these teachings, but the samurai appreciated the power of discipline, and welcomed him to their new capital in Kamakura.
+Zen temples typically feature statues not of exotic deities, but of human religious leaders, from the Historical Buddha to the temple’s famous teachers.
+Zen temples also often have minimalist abstract gardens and ink paintings to help calm and clear the mind for meditation.
+Ryoanji was among to first of these temples to arrange its sand and rocks not as a miniature landscape, but as a more abstract metaphor.
+While the abstract garden has many abstract interpretations, temple records say it depicts a fierce monk leading his cubs across the water of delusion towards enlightenment, like other rock gardens of the day.

 Ankokuron-ji: Nichiren preaches chanting to the Lotus Sutra

-In the 1200s the monk Nichiren came to Kamakura capital to preach that chanting one’s reliance on the Lotus Sutra would both improve one’s life and improve the world.
-He composed a manifesto to the government urging them to ban all other religious practices besides his, as they were not simply useless but actively spread evil in the world.
-Kamakura’s rulers paid no attention, but other monks and lay believers tried to run him out of town.
-Nichiren however continued to preach his controversial message.
-The regent banished him several times, but he kept coming back to preach.
-Finally the government got so annoyed it planned to execute him, but a miraculous great light appeared in the sky and terrified the executioner so he stopped the execution.
+In the 1200s, the monk Nichiren came to the Kamakura capital to preach his belief that the only right religion was to chant one’s reliance on the Lotus Sutra, which would both improve one’s life and improve the world.
+He presented a manifesto the government urging it to ban all other religious practices besides his, as all other sects were not simply useless but actually spread evil in the world.
+Kamakura’s rulers paid no attention, but angry monks and lay believers tried to run Nichiren out of town.
+The government then banned his preaching and exiled him several times, but Nichiren kept coming back to preach Finally the government decided to execute him, but at the last minute, a miraculous great light appeared in the sky and terrified the executioner into sparing him.
 Nichiren then left Kamakura for good, but continued to write and preach.
-His sect splintered into many parts, but its Sokagakkai lay organization attracted adherents overseas, and was an active political force in Japan.
+His Nichren sect eventually grew into one of Japan’s largest, with some 10 million followers today.
+Its lay organization Soka Gakkai has adherents overseas, and formed one of Japan’s major political parties.
+The Nichiren religious sect has discommunicated the Soka Gakkai lay organization, but spawned several other offshoots.
+Nichiren temples typically feature a sacred hangng scroll with a dense pattern of calligraphy by Nichiren.

 /